Leuchtfeuer/typo3-audience-studio/README.md

 $GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['audience_studio']['localStorageKey'] = 'yourlocalstoragekey';
 ```

-In this case, the following lines of JavaScript are written in the source code:
+In this case, the following lines of JavaScript will be added to the source code:

 ```js
 (function() {